anassajaanan/Nginx-2.0/Readme.md

 ## **Introduction**

 Nginx 2.0 is a cutting-edge, event-driven web server designed with efficiency, scalability, and HTTP protocol compliance at its core.
-Inspired by the original Nginx architecture, our goal was to create a web server that not only matches but surpasses its predecessor in performance, flexibility, and ease of use.
-Nginx 2.0 embodies our commitment to innovation, offering a robust platform for both static and dynamic web content, optimized for modern web applications and services.
+Inspired by the original Nginx architecture, our goal was to create a web server that matches its predecessor in performance, flexibility, and ease of use.
+Developed through the collaborative efforts of myself and [Tukka](https://github.com/tukka25), Nginx 2.0 embodies our commitment to innovation, offering a robust platform for both static and dynamic web content, optimized for modern web applications and services.

 ---